FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 Presently, there are three Modes (ActiveX Mode, Server Mode, and Software Mode) and six Modifications (Run As Administrator, Mode Templates, Environment Variables, Downloads Before, Registry Backups, and Single Instance.)

 This application has bugs.
 Help me find them!
-See the [Known Issues](#known-issues) below, and if you've found a bug that isn't listed, report anything unusual as an issue.
+If you've found a bug, report anything unusual as an issue.

 # Modes
 The Mode determines what action Flashpoint Secure Player will perform after all of the Modifications are made.
 For example, the end goal may be to open a browser, or a specific software.
 The Mode to use is not optional.
 If it is not set, an error will occur.
 Modes are exclusive - there may only be one set at a time.